CaptainKMan/Readme/README.md

 *gl = specifies challenges that you have to abide by for that match in R6 Siege *rock, paper, or scissors = I think you know what this does *scp = sends a random SCP
+*scp link <number> = sends the wiki page for specified scp (do not put leading 0s infront or command will not work)